alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

 > **Note:** If you want to change the application, then, instead of using the `build_default` Python script, follow the
 > approach defined in [documentation.md](./documentation.md#arm_ml-embedded-evaluation-kit).
 For example, if you wanted to modify the number of
-> MAC units of the Ethos-U, or running a custom neural network.
+> MACs units of the Ethos-U, or running a custom neural network.